 Panel Interview & Chief’s Interview

-For those applicants who successfully pass both the physical abilities test and written examination, the next step in the application process is an interview with a diverse panel comprised of CSUN police department staff and staff/faculty members associated with the University who will assess the oral communication skills and other factors of the candidate.
+For those applicants who successfully pass both the physical abilities test and written examination (if applicable) and the pre-screening interview, the next step in the application process is an interview with a diverse panel comprised of CSUN police department staff and staff/faculty members associated with the University who will assess the oral communication skills and other factors of the candidate.
 The oral board panel will make recommendations to the Chief of Police of who should move forward to the Chief’s interview.
 The Chief of Police will determine which candidate(s) will undergo the background investigation.

-Medical & Psychological Evaluation: Medical and psychological evaluations are conducted to ensure applicants are free from any physical, emotional, or mental condition that might adversely affect the exercise of the powers of a peace officer.
-Medical evaluation includes drug screening.
+Medical and psychological evaluations are conducted to ensure applicants are free from any physical, emotional, or mental condition that might adversely affect the exercise of the powers of a peace officer.
+Medical evaluation includes drug testing.

 Final Review and Appointment